-The National Brownfield Forum was set up in July 2011, originally established by DCLG (now MHCLG) and Defra.
+The National Brownfield Forum was set up in July 2011, originally established by Department for Communities and Local Government (DCLG1) and Department for Environment, Food and Rural Affairs (Defra).
 The aim of the Forum is to promote the sustainable use of land.
 It brings together private and public sector organisations to take an open and forward-looking strategic overview of current and future land use issues.
 The Forum considers UK-wide issues and references overseas experience where appropriate.
 Representation of organisations on the Forum is kept under review, and seeks to represent a broad spectrum of interests.